The price of success

 Let me stew on this for a minute

-Here’s an obvious one that has been sadly relegated to either the frozen food section of the market, or, even worse, the canned food aisle.
-Many of us have fond memories of childhood beef stews, but I never really had a good one until an Austrian chef/instructor got me a job working for a French trained Swiss chef who showed me what my mother’s index cards could not.
+Many of us have whimsically fond memories of childhood beef stews, but I never really had a good one until an Austrian chef/instructor got me a job working for a French trained Swiss chef who showed me what my grandmother’s index cards could not.

 Onions, 1 each, cut coarsely (do not peel).